opalmedapps/opal-app/README.md

 * Medical Physics department at the MUHC for providing a space to work in
 * Cedar's Cancer Centre
 * Laurie Hendren, John Kildea, and Tarek Hijal for founding the initiative
-* All the McGill students who have graciously contributed to the development
+* All the McGill students who have graciously contributed to the project development